BrandonCookeDev/smashggpy/README.md

-# smashgg.py
+# smashggpy

-**smashgg.py** is an SDK that wraps around the public smash.gg GraphQL API.
+**smashggpy** is an SDK that wraps around the public smash.gg GraphQL API.
 It implements a series of easy to use objects, and features a background thread which manages outstanding queries to handle GraphQL's Rate Limiting feature.